Derby Telegraph: History

 In 1857, Richard Keene was publishing the Derby Telegraph every Saturday.
 His business was in the Irongate district of Derby.
 His family was to include Alfred John Keene who was a local painter whose work is displayed in the Derby Art Gallery.

 Another paper was first published in 1879 by Eliza Pike.
 It was known at the time as the Derby Daily Telegraph and was a four-page broadsheet which cost a halfpenny.
 Historical copies of the Derby Daily Telegraph, dating back to 1879, are available to search and view in digitised form at The British Newspaper Archive.

 The first editor was W.J.
 Piper who stayed in the post until he died in 1918.
 He was succeeded by William Gilman who in 1927, saw the paper sold three times in a series of months, eventually ending up in the hands of Northcliffe Newspaper Group, which was part of Daily Mail and General Trust plc.
 The same company also publishes the Telegraph Lite - a weekly advertising-funded free newspaper.

-The paper was originally based at the Corn Market in the town centre, It was refurbished in 1918 after the First World War but it outgrew these premises in 1929 and moved to the Corn Exchange.
-It stayed there until 1981 when it moved to purpose-built premises in Meadow Road.
+The paper was originally based at the Corn Market in the town centre.
+It was refurbished in 1918 after the First World War but it outgrew these premises in 1929 and moved to the Corn Exchange.
+It stayed there until late 1979 when it moved to purpose-built premises on Meadow Road.

 In November 2014 it moved to its present office location at 2, Siddals Road.
 Printing had been sourced from Birmingham since 2011.

 In 2012, Local World acquired Northcliffe Media from Daily Mail and General Trust.

 In November 2015, Local World was acquired by the Trinity Mirror Group.
 In May 2018 the Derby Telegraph's website changed its name to Derbyshire Live, falling in line with other titles' websites which are owned by the same group, including Nottinghamshire Live (previously Nottingham Post) and Leicestershire Live (Leicester Mercury).

 The Siddals Road offices closed in Summer 2021 and production of the newspaper moved to a regional hub in Nottingham, with journalists adopting a hybrid home/office model of working.